 BOWEN'S + BANNISTER'S WHARFS

-Bowen’s and Bannister’s Wharves are renowned as a warm weather hot spot around here, boasting cobblestone paths lined with a mix of local boutiques, exquisite galleries, eclectic artisans and more.
-But when the buzz of summer fades and the temperature drops, they become a peaceful place to admire the harbor and enjoy a calm moment.
-Head down to the end of Bannister's Wharf for a breathtaking view of the dock, the Newport Bridge and the winter waves.\
+Bowen’s and Bannister’s wharves are renowned as a warm-weather hot spot around here, boasting cobblestone paths lined with a mix of local boutiques, exquisite galleries, eclectic artisans, and more.
+But when the buzz of summer fades and temperatures drop, they become a peaceful place to admire the harbor and enjoy a moment of genuine peace.
+Head down to the end of Bannister's Wharf for a breathtaking view of the dock and the Newport Bridge.

 SECOND or THIRD BEACH

-Right about now you're thinking The beach?
+Right about now you're thinking of the beach?
 In the middle of winter?
-No thanks but again, trust us on this one.
+Hard pass but again, trust us on this one.
 There's something therapeutic that takes over when the calm and quiet of winter meets the untamed beauty of the ocean.
-You'll want to take a minute (or 5) to soak it all in - and maybe a photo for your feed.
+You'll want to take a minute (or five) to soak it all in - and maybe a photo for your feed.

-Lined with trees and Gilded Age mansions, historic Bellevue Avenue is a sight to see on any given day, with wintry days only amplify its awe-factor.
-Drive (or bundle up and walk) down cobblestone sidewalks for a peek at enchanting Gilded Age architecture.
+Lined with trees and Gilded Age mansions, historic Bellevue Avenue is a sight to see on any given day, with wintry days only amplifying its awe-factor.
+Drive (or bundle up and walk) down cobblestone sidewalks for a peek at enchanting Gilded Age architecture dressed in fresh snow.

 THE NEWPORT MANSIONS

 You thought the Newport Mansions were breathtaking in the summer?
 You ain't seen nothin' yet.
 Step inside any of these Gilded Age wonders for a glimpse at how America's wealthiest lived during their summers spent in Newport.

 Tag your photos #TheClassicCoast for the chance to be featured on our accounts.